juliasilge/widyr/README.md

 * Each value is one **observation**
 * Each matrix is one **variable**

 When would you want data to be wide rather than tidy?
 Notable examples include classification, clustering, correlation, factorization, or other operations that can take advantage of a matrix structure.
-In general, when you want to **compare between items** rather than compare between variables, this is a useful structure.
+In general, when you want to **compare between pairs of items** rather than compare between variables or between groups of observations, this is a useful structure.

 The widyr package is based on the observation that during a tidy data analysis, you often want data to be wide only *temporarily*, before returning to a tidy structure for visualization and further analysis. widyr makes this easy through a set of `pairwise_` functions.

 ## Example: gapminder

-Consider the gapminder dataset in the [gapminder package](https://cran.r-project.org/web/packages/gapminder/index.html).
+Consider the gapminder dataset in the [gapminder package](https://CRAN.R-project.org/package=gapminder).

 ```r